Here’s what to do with your plastic eggs now that Easter is over - NewsBreak

 While many believe that the right way to dispose of the colorful holiday staples is to throw them into the recycling bin, experts say you may want to think again.

 According to Lincoln California Recycling and Garbage , plastic Easter eggs are not recyclable and some have even been found to contain BPA and lead paint.
-Experts recommend holding onto your eggs so that you don’t have to buy new ones each year.Team Creme Egg or Peanut Butter Egg?
-What’s most popular Easter candy in your state?
+Experts recommend holding onto your eggs so that you don’t have to buy new ones each year.ALSO ON WJBF: What to do with your leftover Easter eggs

 No need for eggs next Easter?
 You could also donate your items to an organization or club that will use them in the future, a tip that the City of Encinitas, California, suggests.